Trial End Value Summary in Wispr Flow

 Can I dismiss the modal and come back to it later?

-Yes.
-If you dismiss the modal, a post-trial notification appears the next time you dictate with Flow during the grace period.
+The post-trial modal appears only once — dismissing it means it won't show again.
+After dismissing, a post-trial notification appears the next time you dictate during the grace period.
 The notification only offers "Keep unlimited words" — it does not include the "Continue with word limit" option.

 Limitations and notes